OUR CARDIOLOGY SERVICES

 Medical Care Solutions With a Focus on Cardiology

-Cardiac ablation is a procedure that can correct heart rhythm problems (arrhythmias).
+Cardiac ablation is one of Cardiology Services and a procedure that can correct heart rhythm problems (arrhythmias).
 Cardiac ablation works by scarring or freezing tissue in your heart that triggers or sustains an abnormal heart rhythm.

 Atrial fibrillation, known as AF or Afib, is an irregular, rapid heart rate that may cause symptoms like heart palpitations, fatigue, and shortness of breath.
 AF occurs when the upper chambers of the heart (atria) beat out of rhythm.